SobrepenaKenneth/Eskinita/Eskinita/README.md

 - edit the intro songs
 - do the art
 - attempt to add transition between Intro and IntroScreen
+- add a skip when a key is pressed for the intro and instantly switch the state

 # Issues
 - (A1) CrtShader also affect IntroScreen it should only be in Intro.hx